Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Approximation Property of Multilayer Neural Spaces

-It is interesting and important to figure out what the $L_\infty$ norm version of the above approximation property is.~\citep{shen2022optimal} has established this result for width $M$ ReLU network, see Corollary 1.3.
-For relevant results see~\citep{shen2022deep,shen2022deep,shen2019deep} and~\citep{daubechies2022nonlinear} as well.
+It is interesting and important to determine what the $L_\infty$ norm version of the above approximation property is.~\citet{shen2022optimal} has established this result for width-$M$ ReLU networks; see Corollary 1.3.
+For relevant results, see~\citet{shen2022deep,shen2019deep} and~\citet{daubechies2022nonlinear}.
+The remainder of this section are known results and not related to main results of this paper, the readers can skip it if they want. \begin{theorem} Given a Holder continuous function $f\in Holder(\mathcal{B}^d, \alpha, \lambda)$, for any $N\in \mathbb{N}^+$, $L \in \mathbb{N}^+$, and $p\in [1,\infty]$, there exists a multilayer ReLU network $g$ with width $C_1 \max\{d[N^{1/d}], N+2\}$ and depth $11L+C_2$ such that